hjkmines/algorithms-datastructure-challenges/README.md

 1. Decribe the difference betewen monolithic and microservice.
 What are its pros and cons of each?

 1. What is async/await and why is it so useful?

+1. Why is funtion composition better than class inheritance?

+1. What is the difference between two-way and one-way binding?
+What are common frameworks that use these.

+1. What is Unit Testing?
+What are some unit testing tools you use on a day-to-day basis?
+What is it important to unit test your code?